amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 In this example, we included `"VerboseObject`" sublist.
 Its parameter `"Verbosity Level`" controls the number of output messages.
-Note that higher verbosity levels come with additional (but usuall small) computational overhead.
+Note that higher verbosity levels come with additional (but usually small) computational overhead.
 Such a sublist can be added safely to various sublists of an XML file.